 Although admitting to his involvement to the Municipal Court in Prague, the former head of the Czech capital’s Muslim community said he didn’t see his actions as criminal or unlawful, as he does not see Jabhat Fatah as-Sham as a terrorist organization.

-He further claimed that he didn’t recognize any decision of Czech courts since they didn’t fall under the jurisdiction of Islamic sharia law.
+The former Prague Imam further claimed that he didn’t recognize any decision of Czech courts since they didn’t fall under the jurisdiction of Islamic sharia law and thus doesn’t recognize the terrorism charges.

 Under investigation by Czech intelligence services since 2016, Samer Shehadeh, Omar Shehadeh and Fatima Hudkova were charged with promoting terrorism.
 Arrested in Jordan in November 2018, Shehadeh, a 36-year-old Czech-born cleric of Palestinian descent who studied in Saudi Arabia, is also accused of using charity money to fund and support terrorist organizations.
 He could face up to 15 years in prison if convicted.